Discord Monetization: Revenue, Fees, and Setup

 Is Discord or Telegram better for paid communities?

-Telegram wins on economics and eligibility.
-Tools like Paprika charge a flat monthly fee with zero revenue share, and any creator worldwide can use it — unlike Discord, which restricts server monetization to US residents.
-For creators earning over $2K per month, the fee difference compounds fast on top of the access restriction.
+Telegram wins on economics and global access.
+Tools like Paprika charge a flat monthly fee with zero revenue share, and any creator worldwide can use them — unlike Discord, which restricts monetization to US residents.
+For creators earning over $2K per month, the fee difference compounds fast on top of the geographic restriction.
 Our Telegram vs Discord paid community comparison covers fees, payment flows, and feature trade-offs side by side.

 Building tools for Telegram creators to monetize their communities.